tleguern/ansible-role-mysql/README.md

 [![builds.sr.ht status](https://builds.sr.ht/~tleguern/ansible-role-mysql.svg)](https://builds.sr.ht/~tleguern/ansible-role-mysql?)

-Yet another MySQL role, this time focussed on OpenBSD and based on geerlingguy's.
+Installs and configures MySQL or MariaDB on the following operating systems:

+- OpenBSD
+- Debian
+- Fedora

+This role is originally based on Jeff Geerling's with an emphasis on better portability (ie: Non-Linux unixen) and simplicity.
-The focus is on simplicity: some variables are renamed to prevent misunderstanding and the replication parameters are left for an additional role.
+It is therefore not entirely compatible as some variables were renamed to prevent misunderstanding and the replication parameters have been excised and left to another role.

 Automatic testing is provided using molecule's delegated driver and <https://builds.sr.ht>.

 ## Requirements

-None.
+This role requires root access and should be run with `become=yes`.

 ## Role Variables